Homemade Everything Bagels

 - Baking soda – Poaching the bagels in soda water is what gives them their unique flavor and texture.
 So don’t skip this step.

-- Malt syrup - gives these that wonderful traditional malty flavor that is very unique to bagels.
-You can also use honey or brown sugar instead as well.
+- Malt syrup – Gives that wonderful traditional malty flavor that is unique to bagels.
+You can also use honey or brown sugar instead.
 You can buy barley malt syrup at natural food stores.

 Everything seasoning